grscheller/neovim-notes/notes/12-PluginManagers.md

 ## Lazy Nvim Plugin manager (folke/lazy.nvim)

-The most popular, and currently (as of Aug 2026) the default standard.

 The [lazy nvim][20] package manager is the most popular plugin manager as of August 2026.
 It is almost a default standard.
 This is not to be confused with the [LazyVim][21]